Small appliances and utensils. Wrap and place these in sturdy cartons, with heavier items on the bottom.

 Lamps and lampshades.
 Remove bulbs, harps, and shades, and roll up the cord.
 Pack lamps with bedding, or wrap them separately and place upright in clean, tissue-lined cartons.
 Wrap the harp and finial (top ornament) with packing paper and tape inside the carton containing the shade.
 Wrap shades in tissue, not newspaper, and place upright in large, tissue-lined cartons.

-Memory foam and extra-thick mattresses.
+Mattresses.
 Typically, your Atlas Professional Van Operator and crew will prepare these items, making sure they are packed, transported and stored flat.
 We take care not to stand them on end, because the layers can separate.
 Atlas offers affordable cartons for your thick or memory foam mattress if you want extra protection.
+You can also help protect mattresses by covering them of old sheets or mattress covers.
 Mark the carton: Lay Flat – Memory Foam.

 Microwave ovens.
 Remove loose articles from the oven, such as cookware, glass or wire shelves and carousels.
 Wrap these and place them in a separate container.
 Tape the door shut in an X-pattern to protect the glass.
 Use the original manufacturer's carton if available; otherwise, follow instructions below for packing personal computers.